Japan finance minister urges G20 to renew commitment against protectionism

-TOKYO (Reuters) - Japanese Finance Minister Taro Aso on Thursday urged the Group of 20 major economies to renew their commitment to sustaining the international order based on cooperation and openness that has come under threat from protectionism.
+TOKYO (Reuters) - Japanese Finance Minister Taro Aso on Thursday urged the Group of 20 major economies to renew their commitment to cooperation in the face of rising protectionism.

-Speaking at a G20 meeting of deputy finance ministers and deputy central bank governors to kick off the process of financial leaders’ meetings under Japan’s chair, Aso warned that protectionism and unfair trade practices would undermine economic stability.
+Speaking at the G20 meeting of deputy finance ministers and deputy central bank governors before the finance leaders’ meetings under Japan’s chair later this year, Aso warned that protectionism and unfair trade practices would undermine economic stability.

-The global recovery seen in the past several years is losing steam, with clear downside risks and heightened financial vulnerabilities at a time when support for the international order based on cooperation and openness is strained, Aso said.

 “Dissatisfaction with economic inequality is growing.
-There is a serious risk that we will revert to a closed and fragmented world,” Aso said in opening remarks at the G20 gathering of deputy financial leaders.
+There is a serious risk that we will revert to a closed and fragmented world,” Aso said in his opening remarks at the G20 gathering.

+The comments come at a time of growing trade tensions between the United States and China, which have already started to impact global investment and economic growth.
+The tariff dispute is set to further chip into China’s economy this year, a Reuters poll showed on Thursday.

 “Protectionism and unfair trade practices lead to instability and perverse economic outcomes.
-We must renew our commitment to international cooperation and openness.”
+We must renew our commitment to international cooperation and openness,” Aso said.

-Rejection of protectionism, competitive devaluation, and economic blockades has become the backbone of the G20, he added.

 Japan wants to focus on issues ranging from global trade imbalances to the impact of ageing populations on the agenda when it chairs this year’s G20 financial leaders meetings.